cal-data-eng/fa25/syllabus.md

 1. Cite your sources:
 * **Study groups**: If you do discuss the assignments with others please include their names at the top of your notebook.
 Restated, you and your friends are encouraged to discuss course content and high-level approaches to problem-solving, but you are not allowed to share your code nor answers.
 You can work on a project alongside another person or group of people (e.g., study group), but it should not substantially resemble anyone else's.
 * **StackOverflow, etc.** You should cite these sources, even if it's using small snippets of code (e.g., googling "postgres string matching" may lead you to some sample code that you copy and paste.
 Include the link to these online sources.
-* **With extreme caution**: If you're just generating some amount of boilerplate code with GitHub Copilot / LLMs / etc., that's OK.
+* **With extreme caution**: If you're just generating some amount of boilerplate code with  LLMs / Cursor / etc., that's OK.
 However, you should not use such tools to generate non-trivial methods.
 AI methods often suffer from hallucinations, incompleteness, mistakes, and other idiosyncracies, and so there is a real danger to trusting them.
 There is always a need for human verification and validation, so in this class we emphasize your ability to do data engineering work without access to AI. **Any AI-generated code must be cited (with the prompt and log) and explicitly indicated as such.** Violation of this citation rule is a serious act of plagiarism.

 **_Each assignment will ask you to list any collobrators, outside sources, or other help received.
 You are expected to fill this hout honestly._**